camerontracy/camerontracy.github.io/_pages/publications_security.md

 C.L.
+Tracy, “Technological surprise and normalization through use: The tactical and discursive effects of new precision strike weapons in the Russo-Ukrainian War,” _Texas National Security Review_ 9, (2026)

+C.L.
 Tracy, “[Sociotechnical risks posed by the geologic disposal of weapons plutonium](https://camerontracy.github.io/files/Sociotechnical_risks_posed_by_the_geologic_disposal_of_weapons_plutonium.pdf),” _Bulletin of the Atomic Scientists_ 81, 36 (2025)